As the role of search evolves to touch multiple marketing and consumer touchpoints, optimizing for the user has never been so important.

-Google has long prioritized user experience, whether in its core algorithmic updates, new features, products, or SERP format changes.
+This is reflected in Google’s continual focus on the searcher experience.
+Whether in its core algorithmic updates, new features, products, or SERP format changes.

 Google Panda (2011)